 - 1. Choose/create a proper base directory.
 (This will usually be \$HOME.
 Then the master directory will typically be \$HOME/for this is the default created by the tar file.
 Some prefer to rename it to \$HOME/HYDRO.) - 2.
 Put all source files and the configure script there.
-This will be done typically by expanding the gzipped tar file for.tar.gz e.g. with gunzip for.tar.gz tar -xvf for.tar instead.
+This will be done typically by expanding the gzipped tar file for.tar.gz e.g. with tar -zxvf for.tar.gz gunzip for.tar.gz tar -xvf for.tar instead.
 Unpacking the tar file creates a sub directory for in the local directory (and possible overwrites existing files!).
 You get sub sub directories as described in Sect.
-3.3 and files as listed in Tab.
-3. See the Readme file 'for/README'.
+3.3 and files as listed in Tables 3 and 4.
+See the Readme file 'for/README'.